 - Traditional news brands remain the primary source of information

 - People read more news at home

 - USA readers are more interested in domestic political news

-- 44% of UK polled signed an online petition
+- 44% of the UK polled signed an online petition

 - News reading experience is more pleasant on tablets